RealRiga/hng12backend/README.md

 Server runs on http://localhost:3000/

 📌 Deployment
-This API is deployed on Render.
+This API is deployed on vercel.
 You can access it here:
-👉
+👉 npm install -g vercel
+    create vercel.json file
+    run vercel

+    after each changes done run * vercel --prod * in your terminal

 📌 Contribution